amardimiaty/SmartFleet/README.md

 # SmartFleet
 SmartFleet is Open source solution supports teltonika protocol and TCP protocol tk103
 - This solution  can be deployed on Azure cloud.
-- It is a distribution project that supports the AMQP protocol (for managing the comming data from boxes ) and stores  data on the MicroSoft server database.
+- It is a distributed system that supports  AMQP protocol (for managing the comming data from boxes ) and stores  data on the MicroSoft server database.
 - The solution consists of two sides :
 - one for administration management, where you can add users, customers and cars (we work on it because it  incomplete yet).
 - the seconde side is for customers where: